openeuler-mirror/kunpengsecl/README.en.md

 same as <a href="#Instruction for use">Minimal realization</a>。

->notes: In a AK_Service environment, in order to improve the efficiency of QCA configuration certificate, not every boot needs to access the AK_Service to generate the corresponding certificate, but through the localized storage of the certificate, that is, read the certification path configured in `config.yaml` on the QCA side, check whether a AK_Service-issued certificate has been saved locally through the `func hasAKCert(s int) bool` function, and if the certificate is successfully read, AK_Service If the certificate cannot be read, you need to access the AK_Service and save the certificate returned by the AK_Service locally.
+>notes: In a TAS environment, in order to improve the efficiency of QCA configuration certificate, not every boot needs to access the TAS to generate the corresponding certificate, but through the localized storage of the certificate, that is, read the certification path configured in `config.yaml` on the QCA side, check whether a TAS-issued certificate has been saved locally through the `func hasAKCert(s int) bool` function.
+If the certificate is successfully read, there is no need to access TAS.
+If the certificate cannot be read, you need to access TAS and save the certificate returned by the TAS locally.

 Currently, on the AKS side, the following interfaces are provided to support remote control by administrators:
 ```